opentelekomcloud-docs/modelarts/umn/source/using_custom_images/introduction_to_custom_images.rst

    If you have developed a model or training script locally but the AI engine you used is not supported by ModelArts, create a custom image and upload it to SWR.
 Then, use this image to create a training job on ModelArts and use the resources provided by ModelArts to train models.

--  **Using a custom image to create an AI application**
+-  **Using a custom image to create a model**

-   If you have developed a model using an AI engine that is not supported by ModelArts, to use this model to create an AI application, do as follows: Create a custom image, import the image to ModelArts, and use it to create an AI application.
-The AI applications created in this way can be centrally managed and deployed as services.
+   If you have developed a model using an AI engine that is not supported by ModelArts, to use this model to create a model, do as follows: Create a custom image, import the image to ModelArts, and use it to create a model.
+The models created in this way can be centrally managed and deployed as services.